annikulkarni/ObsidianBackup/UPSC/GS1 All Questions.md

 18. Does urbanization lead to more segregation and/or marginalization of the poor in Indian metropolises?
 (250 words)
 19. Why is caste identity in India both fluid and static?
 (250 words)
 20. Discuss the impact of post-liberal economy on ethnic identity and communalism.
 (250 words)

+### Year 2024

+1. Underline the changes in the field of society and economy from the Rig Vedic to the later Vedic period.
+2. Estimate the contribution of Pallavas of Kanchi for the development of art and literature of South India.
+3. What were the events that led to the Quit India Movement?
+Point out its results.
+4. What is sea surface temperature rise?
+How does it affect the formation of tropical cyclones?
+5. Why do large cities tend to attract more migrants than smaller towns?
+Discuss in the light of conditions in developing countries.
+6. What is the phenomenon of ‘cloudbursts’?
+Explain.
+7. What is the concept of a ‘demographic winter’?
+Is the world moving towards such a situation?
+Elaborate.
+8. Distinguish between gender equality, gender equity, and women’s empowerment.
+Why is it important to take gender concerns into account in programme design and implementation?
+9. Intercaste marriages between castes which have socio-economic parity have increased, to some extent, but this is less true of interreligious marriages.
+Discuss.
+10. In dealing with socio-economic issues of development, what kind of collaboration between government, NGOs, and private sector would be most productive?

+11. “Though the great Cholas are no more yet their name is still remembered with great pride because of their highest achievements in the domain of art and architecture.”
+Comment.
+12. How far is it correct to say that the First World War was fought essentially for the preservation of balance of power?
+13. How far was the Industrial Revolution in England responsible for the decline of handicrafts and cottage industries in India?
+14. The groundwater potential of the Gangetic valley is on a serious decline.
+How may it affect the food security of India?
+15. What are aurora australis and aurora borealis?
+How are these triggered?
+16. What is a twister?
+Why are the majority of twisters observed in areas around the Gulf of Mexico?
+17. What is regional disparity?
+How does it differ from diversity?
+How serious is the issue of regional disparity in India?
+18. Despite comprehensive policies for equity and social justice, underprivileged sections are not yet getting the full benefits of affirmative action envisaged by the Constitution.
+Comment.
+19. Globalization has increased urban migration by skilled, young, unmarried women from various classes.
+How has this trend impacted upon their personal freedom and relationship with family?
+20. Critically analyse the proposition that there is a high correlation between India’s cultural diversities and socio-economic marginalities.